Have you ever heard of the serendipity effect?

 More specifically, websites and blogs that contain excellent content and add real value are some of the best places for getting inspired, finding new information and getting new perspectives.

-The best sites are the ones where you can immerse ourselves and flip from one page to the next, feeling like you’re going on an inspiring journey.
+The best sites are the ones where you can immerse yourselves and flip from one page to the next, feeling like you’re going on an inspiring journey.

 And that’s exactly how you want your target audience to feel about your blog.
 You want for them to see it as a valuable source of information… a place where they come to find unexpected solutions… to spend some time looking around, becoming immersed and exploring new ideas…